This article will cover how to assign and modify Math Units:

 Math Unit Plan

-- Checkpoints: You can view all the Checkpoints for the Math Unit here.
-To add your own, click Add Checkpoint.
+- Cooldowns: You can view all the Cooldowns for the Math Unit here.
+To add your own, click Add Cooldown.
 Type the title and any relevant details for the work you want students to get feedback on before completing the End-of-Unit Assessment.
 You can attach a blank Google document or copy an existing Google document from your Google Drive.
-Additionally, you can check the boxes next to any of the relevant Math Concepts you added to the End-of-Unit Assessment for this particular checkpoint.
+Additionally, you can check the boxes next to any of the relevant Math Concepts you added to the End-of-Unit Assessment for this particular cooldown.
 Click Save

-Learn more about adding checkpoints, activities, and resources to Math Units.
+Learn more about adding cooldowns, activities, and resources to Math Units.

 - In order to add Focus Areas to the Math Unit, you must first add the Math Unit to a course (see the Math Unit Info section above)